 Two of the brothers, Par Par Lay and Lu Maw were taken away and chained together by their ankles for the sentence of seven years of solid manual labour.
 They knew they were going to be arrested beforehand, yet they did not run and it’s alleged that as the police dragged them away into the unknown, they saved their best jokes for their oppressors.

 They were chained together in jail every night, by day enduring hard manual labour breaking rocks at the Chinese border, humiliated and starved daily, and separated from their loved ones.
 Banished from performing their show around the country, and stripped of their dignity and freedom of speech, some of their best friends still remain unfairly locked away in solitary confinement.

 Comedians Bill Maher and Rob Reiner wrote letters to the Myanmar government in protest and support of their release.
 A fair chunk of actors and comics got involved and the international pressure resulted in the brothers being removed from the labour camp, but still placed under house arrest for the remaining two years.

 Are The Moustache Brothers of Myanmar Still Alive?

 I had the pleasure of meeting all the brothers, Par Par died roughly a year after meeting him during my Myanmar itinerary.
-It was incredibly sad to hear of this early passing, but his two brothers carried on their legacy performing now as a duo.
+It was incredibly sad to hear of this early passing, but his brother and cousin carry on their legacy performing now as a duo.

 I first visited Myanmar during a really exciting time, when the country had just opened up for travel after a 50 years hiatus, I simply had to meet these loveable renegades.